shengyuhao/DIVOTrack/README.md

 In the old version, the corresponding scenarios named: `'circleRegion', 'innerShop', 'movingView', 'park', 'playground', 'shopFrontGate', 'shopSecondFloor', 'shopSideGate', 'shopSideSquare', 'southGate'`.
 The corresponding camera is named: `'Drone', 'View1', 'View2'`.

+For the test set, we provide the ground truth of the 5 scenes: `'Circle', 'Gate1', 'Floor', 'Shop', and 'Square'`.
 ### <a id="str">Dataset Structure</a>
 The structure of our dataset as follows:
 ```